sgupta401/s3-object-browser/README.md

 The metadata retrieved from AWS S3 is then returned to the user, completing the interaction flow.

+## Data base design for Audits
+H2 database is used for storing audits.H2 is primarily used as in-memory database, but its configuration is modified to make database persistent.
+The data is stored in the './data' folder locally on disk.
+Database contains following table/s
+1. Table name: AUDIT
+   Columns
+     1. ID: Primary Key
+     2. ACCESS_BY: User who access the metadata of the s3 object
+     3. ACCESS_TIME: Time at which the metadata was accessed
+     4. FILE_NAME: Accessed object name

+H2 Db console is avaiable locally on `http://localhost:8080/h2-console/`

+## Cache
+In memory concurrent hashmap is used for storing user's state data, for example, the original request resource, before the user is redirected to OIDC server.
+The key for this cache is the random `state` string and the value is a map with key as parameter names, for e.g. when the user accesses `/object_metadata/file1.txt` and is not logged in, then before getting redireced to OIDC server, a random state string is generated - which becomes the cache key.
+The value of the cache is a hashmap with key being parameter name, (in this case ru - requested url) and value is `/object_metadata/file1.txt`

 ## Sequence Diagrams (Low Level Design)